joola/joola/docs/technical-documentation/subsystems/subsystem-auth.md

 This ensures three main factors:
 - The request is made by a valid and authenticated user.
 - The action/endpoint requested by the user is allowed by his permissions.
-- The user will see only data relevant to his account.
+- The user will see only data and content relevant to his account.
 When a request is made, a [token validation](#tokens) process occurs, it ensures that we have a valid token and the user is authenticated and that the action/endpoint requested is allowed.
 During this process, we also force a `filter` on the request which is used throughout the framework to ensure only [relevant data](#segregate) for this user is communicated.

 #### Token generation
 joola.io exposes a dedicated endpoint `/api/auth/generateToken` for the purpose of token generation.
+//TODO: Add link to specific docs on generateToken.
+Add an example for generating token.

 #### Token validation
 joola.io uses it's `auth` middleware to check every request and evaluate its validity, here's the logical flow:

+[[/images/authentication-flow.png]]
-//TODO: Add link to full image [[/images/authentication-flow.png]]
+//TODO: Add link to full image

 - Incoming request for non-static content
 - Check for query string `token` parameter